Mueller says he did not exonerate Trump as Republicans assail inquiry

 “Well, the finding indicates ... that the president was not exculpated for the acts that he allegedly committed,” Mueller told Nadler.

-Attorney General Barr, a Trump appointee, subsequently cleared the president of obstruction of justice after receiving Mueller’s report.
+Attorney General William Barr, a Trump appointee, subsequently cleared the president of obstruction of justice after receiving Mueller’s report.

 In his opening statement to the Judiciary Committee, Mueller reiterated that his team had decided not to make a determination on the question of obstruction.
 “Based on Justice Department policy and principles of fairness, we decided we would not make a determination as to whether the president committed a crime.
 That was our decision then and remains our decision today,” Mueller said.

 Mueller did say that a president could be charged with a crime after leaving office.
-He also said he would not talk about the “impeachment issue.”

 Nadler said in his opening statement that Mueller conducted the inquiry with “remarkable integrity” and was “subjected to repeated and grossly unfair personal attacks.”